Maps

 A gotcha with maps is that they can be a nil value.
 A nil map behaves like an empty map when reading, but attempts to write to a nil map will cause a runtime panic.
 You can read more about maps here.

-Therefore, you should never initialize an empty map variable:
+Therefore, you should never initialize a nil map variable:

 var m map[string]string

-Instead, you can initialize an empty map like we were doing above, or use the make keyword to create a map for you:
+Instead, you can initialize an empty map or use the make keyword to create a map for you:

 var dictionary = map[string]string{}